status-im/nimbus-eth2/README.md

 ## Building and Testing

-The beacon chain components require that you have Nim installed - the easiest way to get started is to head over to the main [Nimbus](https://github.com/status-im/nimbus/) repository and follow the build instructions there.
+The beacon chain components require that you have Nim installed - the easiest way to get started is to head over to the main [Nimbus](https://github.com/status-im/nimbus/) repository and follow the build instructions there or just execute the commands below in order.

+_Note: This is because this repository is actually pulled in as a dependency of Nimbus - the Ethereum 1.0 + 2.0 client - so it makes sense to start from there even if you are only interested in testing the Ethereum 2.0 side of things (contained almost entirely in this repository)._

 ```bash
 # Clone main nimbus repository